Early National Letter of Intent signing period started November 12.

 In her first season as interim head coach, Landrus led Illinois to its highest national ranking in school history, as the Illini wrapped up the year ranked No. 11 following their second-ever appearance at the NCAA Championships.
 The Orange and Blue tied for second at the NCAA Tuscaloosa Regional and placed third at the Big Ten Championships, reaching the podium for the fourth time in five years.
-The Illini also broke the school record for team score (196.975) and balance beam (49.375) during the 2011 season.
-Individually, the Illini garnered six All-America honors with Landrus at the helm, marking the most accolades in a single season in school history.
+The Illini also broke the then school record for team score (196.975 - now ranks 2nd) and balance beam (49.375) during the 2011 season.
+Individually, the Illini garnered six All-America honors, marking the most accolades in a single season in school history.
 Senior Melissa Fernandez turned in the best individual season in school history, picking up three All-America honors and twice earned a spot on the awards podium at the national meet.
 The Illini also boasted three All-Big Ten selections and a freshman Big Ten champion on vault in Amber See.

 In 2010, Landrus helped the Illini finish in the Top 25 for the fifth-consecutive year with a No. 16 final national ranking.
-Her beam team ranked among the top-10 in the nation and turned in a season best 49.175, which currently stands tied for fifth all-time.
+Her beam team ranked among the top-10 in the nation and turned in a season best 49.175, which currently stands tied for seventh all-time.
 The Illini took third at the NCAA Central Regional and boasted two individual national qualifiers in Sarah Schmidt (all-around) and Allison Buckley, who became just the second first-team All-American in school history with her performance on vault.
 The Orange and Blue also led the conference with four All-Big Ten selections, with Buckley, Schmidt and Fernandez on the first team and Nicole Cowart on the second team.